Top Prevention Tips: Springtime Allergies

 Allergy Options: First Generation H1-Antihistamines

 First-generation antihistamines like diphenhydramine can cause drowsiness, and are also found in OTC sleep medications.
 Do not drive when you take first generation antihistamines, or mix with them with alcohol or other sedating drugs.
+For other common side effects with antihistamines, check here.

 Allergy Options: Second Generation H1-Antihistamines